IMO Net-Zero Framework: Proposed system

 In the run-up to MEPC83, countries heavily debated what form the carbon pricing mechanism should takea simple levy was favoured by around 60 island nations.
 Meanwhile, 16 mainly bigger emerging market economies favoured a carbon trading system in which clean ship operators could sell their rights to pollute to emissions-heavier ones.
+The European Union favoured a levy on well-to-wake emissions, where part of the revenue would be earmarked to support the uptake of zero and non-zero fuels.
+Argentina and others supported the International Maritime Sustainability Funding and Reward scheme, which levied vessels that did not meet a GHG intensity target.
+Japan proposed the Zero-Emission Shipping Incentive Scheme, where revenues would be used to incentivise a just and equitable transition.
+Finally, Bahamas, Liberia and the International Chamber of Shipping (ICS) backed a similar feebate scheme, where funds would be administered by the IMO and targeted towards less developed countries.

 In the end, countries agreed on a carbon trading system with two tiers, based on a proposal by Singapore.
 If ship operators were to fail to meet hard emission reduction targets, they would be able to buy cheaper extra certificates.
 If they were to fail easy emission targets, however, they would have to buy expensive extra credits.
 This system is designed to preserve decarbonisation incentives.

 The IMO Net-Zero Framework sets various intermediate targets on the way to net-zero shipping emissions by or around 2050.

 The NZF provides alternative low-carbon fuels with a competitive advantage compared to traditional marine fuels such as very low-sulphur fuel oil (VLSFO).
 It may thus lead to an increased uptake of LNG, methanol and ammonia as fuel sources.
 Wind energy may also qualify a ship for rewards, but the NZF rules are yet to specify by how much.

 Under the Framework, companies would pay for their emissions to a newly created IMO Net-Zero Fund.
 The money would be used to mitigate the negative impacts of climate change on vulnerable countries, including small island developing states (SIDS) and least developed countries (LDCs).

+Policy challenges

+Academic commentary has identified potential interactions between the IMO Net Zero Framework and domestic or regional greenhouse gas pricing instruments.
+One challenge relates to the possibility of overlapping jurisdictions.
+The inclusion of international shipping in the European Union's ETS together with similar initiatives in other jurisdictions could result in shipping emissions being subject to multiple pricing mechanisms, with differing scope and design.

+The Net-Zero Framework may face legal challenges, relating to compatibility with the General Agreement on Tariffs and Trade on discrimination in trade and whether WTO law limits the IMO's ability to address equity concerns through differentiation.